nicholasquirk/site/_projects/3_project.markdown

 Here's a really old video!
 {% include youtubePlayer1.html %}

-Here's a slightly newer video from an open mic in DC:
+Here's a slightly newer video from an open mic in D.C.:
 {% include youtubePlayer4.html %}

 '